Top 10 Biggest Mistakes Endurance Athletes Make

 Mistake #3: Improper Amounts of Calories

-Athletes who try to replace “calories out” with an equal or near-equal amount of “calories in” will suffer unpleasant digestive maladies, with the inevitable poorer-than-expected outcome, and possibly the dreaded DNF (“Did Not Finish”).
-Body fat and glycogen stores easily fill the gap between energy output and fuel intake, so it’s detrimental overkill to attempt calorie-for-calorie replacement.
+Athletes who try to replace “calories out” with an equal or near-equal amount of “calories in” will suffer unpleasant digestive problems, with the inevitable poorer-than-expected outcome, and possibly the dreaded DNF (“Did Not Finish”).
+Body fat and glycogen stores easily fill the gap between energy output and fuel intake, so it is unnecessary overkill to attempt calorie-for-calorie replacement.

 RECOMMENDATION: 120–180 calories per hour is typically sufficient for most athletes.
 A good starting point is 1 calorie per pound of body weight, adjusting slightly if needed.

-Lighter weight may need even less than 120 calories per hour, while heavier athletes (>190 lbs.) may need slightly more on occasion, the key word being “may.”
+Lighter athletes may need even less than 120 calories per hour, while heavier athletes over 86kg may need slightly more on occasion, the key word being “may”.

 Mistake #4: Inconsistent Electrolyte Supplementation

 Consistent electrolyte supplementation is just as important as calories and fluids during exercise.
-Just as your car’s engine requires sufficient oil to keep its many parts running smoothly, your body requires electrolytic minerals to maintain the optimal performance of many important functions, such as smooth and efficient muscle contraction.
-Athletes who neglect this important component of fueling will impair their performance and will usually incur painful and debilitating cramping and spasms, a sure way to ruin a workout or race.
+Just as your car’s engine requires sufficient oil to keep its many parts running smoothly, your body requires electrolytic minerals to maintain optimal performance in many important functions, such as smooth and efficient muscle contraction.
+Athletes who neglect this important component of fuelling will impair their performance and will usually suffer painful, debilitating cramping and spasms, a sure way to ruin a workout or race.

 Mistake #5: No Protein During Prolonged Exercise

-When exercise extends beyond about two hours, your body begins to utilize some protein to fulfill its energy requirements, as you begin to derive glucose from amino acids.
-This metabolic process helps to satisfy 5-15% of your energy needs.
-If you fail to include protein in your fuel, your body has only one other choice: your muscle!
-Called “muscle cannibalization,” this process devastates performance through muscle deterioration and increased fatigue-causing ammonia accumulation, and also negatively affects the immune system and recovery.
+When exercise extends beyond about two hours, your body begins to use some protein to fulfil its energy requirements, as it starts deriving glucose from amino acids.
+This metabolic process helps satisfy 5–15% of your energy needs.
+If you fail to include protein in your fuel, your body has only one other choice: your muscle.
+Called “muscle cannibalisation”, this process devastates performance through muscle deterioration and increased fatigue-causing ammonia accumulation, and it also negatively affects the immune system and recovery.

 RECOMMENDATION: Fuel with one of Hammer Nutrition’s healthy, gluten-free complex carbohydrate + protein fuels for longer training sessions and races.